Easy Keto Pizza Omelet

 Scott just couldn’t eat much in the beginning, so three was plenty for him — but your body’s needs may be different.
 Listen to it.

-Why We Love This Easy Keto Pizza Omelet
+❤️Why We Love This Easy Keto Pizza Omelet

 Hand adding shredded cheese and pepperoni onto an omelet cooking in a skillet, with toppings staged above on the counter.

-Fast and fuss-free (ready in 10 minutes)
+• Fast and fuss-free — ready in about 10 minutes

-Pizza vibes without the crust or carbs
+• Pizza vibes without the crust or carbs

-Fat-fasting friendly and keto-approved
+• Fat-fasting friendly and keto-approved

-Packed with choline for liver support
+• Packed with choline for liver support

-Super customizable with whatever you have on hand
+• Super customizable with whatever you have on hand

 Flip or No Flip? 🔄(Your Choice)

 Scott doesn’t flip his omelet.
 He cooks it low and slow, letting the eggs steam and melt together with the toppings — more like a crustless pizza-frittata.
+Then fold over the sides to the middle.

-But me? 🙋♀️ I have to flip.
+Me? 🙋♀️ I have to flip.
 Once the bottom is stable, I flip the whole thing, then add cheese and pepperoni to the other side for a golden, structured finish.
 I like to make sure mine is fully cooked — no jiggly centers for me!

 Which are you?